 We carried out a comprehensive inspection of this service under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 The inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-The practice was previously inspected in January 2014 and was found to be compliant.
+The practice was previously inspected on 7th February 2014 and found to be compliant.

 How we carried out this inspection